WingsOverWater/slack-server-techtest/README.md

 ### Installing the tool

-1. Open the root directory of this repo:
+1. Open the root directory of this repo and install NPM dependencies:
     ```bash
     cd slack-server-techtest
+    npm i
     ```
 1. Copy the bootstrap file onto the server:
     ```bash